msandonini/uni/Machine Learning and Deep Learning/11 - Transfer Learning/Fine Tuning.md

 - Inherited biases
 An example of inherited bias can be seen in the image below, where the models are very biased toward textures:
 ![[fine_tuning_bias_texture.png]]
+Another limitation of fine tuning is the Model Storage since we need to store a full copy of the fine-tuned model for each downstream task

+# Teacher-Student techniques

+In high-data regime, the more layers we have, the more complex patterns and abstractions the network can learn, generally leading to better performance.

+An idea to improve the learning is to